The Bootstrap Tooltip widget adds a tooltip to a user-defined field that contains help text or extra information.

 npm run prettier:fix.

-- To release the widget in the Mendix App Store, run the following command to build the widget:
+- To release the widget in the Mendix Marketplace, run the following command to build the widget:

 npm run build.
 This command will optimize the source code for the production environment and generate a new .mpk that will be included in the dist folder and in every test project.
 The dist folder will also contain an unpacked version of the .mpk.
 The source files in the deployment folder of the test projects will also be updated, so that it only takes a refresh in the browser to check your production code.